 - verbally cursing at officers if they're trying to talk with you or give you an order.

-But if you use or try to use physical force against them, then you may be charged with the separate crime of assault and battery on a police officer in Nevada as well.
+But if you use or try to use physical force against them, then you may be charged with the separate crime of battery on a police officer in Nevada as well.

 Being accused of resisting arrest in Nevada does not mean you'll definitely be convicted of it.
 The state has the burden of proving that you committed the offense beyond a reasonable doubt, and often their evidence is lacking.
 A few common defenses used in these kinds of cases include the following:

 - Lack of intent.
 You can't be found guilty of resisting a public /police officer if you didn't intentionally try to obstruct the officer.
 If, for example, you were acting out of an automatic, physical reflex or were suffering from an ailment that caused you to convulse, your attorney may be able to show that you did not act willfully.

 - Lack of resistance.
 Perhaps in the heat of the moment, the officer misconstrued your actions as resistance when they really weren't: Simply being rude or sarcastic to an officer while he is trying to arrest you is not a crime.
 Eye-witnesses or video footage of the incident could help show that what the officer believed was resistance didn't amount to anything illegal.

 - Self-defense.
 You can use self-defense in Nevada against the police if they use unreasonable physical force on you.
 An example is when a cop tries to beat you to get you to reveal information.
 However, you must respond with only "reasonable" force in order for the self-defense to be lawful.